adaltas/node-nikita/docs/content/usages/registry.md

 * `nikital.registry()`
   Return all the action registry.

 All the above function are also available both globally and locally.
-For example `require('nikita').register('action', '/path/to/action')` register an action globally while the same action will be attache locally to a single Nikita instance instance with `require('nikita')(options).register('action', '/path/to/action')`.
+For example `require('nikita').register('action', '/path/to/action')` register an action globally while the same action will be attache locally to a single Nikita instance instance with `require('nikita')(config).register('action', '/path/to/action')`.

 ## Registration